Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega/README.md

-🧙‍♂️ Greetings, I’m Rafael Santamaría Ortega.
+🧙‍♂️ Greetings, I’m Rafael Santamaría.

 👨‍💻 I am a Cyber Defense Analyst with an Honor's M.A. degree in Philosophy and over 3 years of experience in digital marketing.